-Kids are just not getting enough sleep and that is why parents are now asking about smarter ways to help children sleep well.
+Kids are just not getting enough sleep and that is why parents are now asking about smarter ways to help children sleep better.
 Did you know that the new recommendations by the National Sleep Foundation says that pre-schoolers need 10 to 13 hours sleep?
 That is an awful lot and presents challenges about how to make that happen on a regular basis.

 Another alarming statistic is that 80% of kids have sleep issues.
 These can include problems in getting off to sleep, temper tantrums and the infamous “curtain calls” where kids insist on getting up and asking for something such as something to eat or drink.

-Here are 15 surefire tips to help your children sleep better.
+15 surefire tips to help your children sleep better.

 1. Put the child to bed when drowsy